smbowler/catstagram/javascript/README.md

 it allows you to change the HTML using javascript.

-    a) Inside the likePhoto() function, add the following code snippet
+    a) Inside the likePhoto() function, add the following code snippet underneath your code that is already there

         document.getElementById("likeCount1").innerHTML = counter1;